 Cycletastic is a voluntary community project managed and supported by local people who aim to broaden access to cycling.
-The project was started in 2006 by Josie Warshaw, originally operating from a disused scenery dock belonging to the Mecca owned Kilburn State Bingo Hall.
+The project was started in 2006 by Josie Warshaw, and originally operated from a disused theatre scenery dock belonging to the then Mecca owned Kilburn State Bingo Hall.

 The project has evolved over the years; providing basic bike maintenance sessions – that focus on educating local people of all ages to maintain their own bikes – whilst providing a mainstay bike repair facility and assistance to people of all ages and backgrounds, including low incomes and other varying hardships.
 Through effective engagement with local people the project has enjoyed support from Brent Council and the local Police service.

 The bike shed at Streatley Road NW6, was installed in April 2010 and operated for a series of Summers’ as an outdoor drop-in bike maintenance facility with a permanent volunteer base.
 From the shed 100’s of new and regular local cyclists visited to receive a cost effective solution to keep their bikes rolling and essential advise to stay safe on the road and avoid bike theft.

 In November 2014 an exciting new opportunity arose to take over a vacant shop unit at Willesden Green.
 Finally having some additional space, and most importantly a roof over our heads long- term, shed volunteer Haroon Hanafi managed the pop up shop at Queens Parade on Willesden Lane taking a salary from bike repair servicing.

 The shop provided a venue to train 3 young people in bike maintenance, customer service and business management and aims to help fund trainees to become bike industry accredited.
 The shop space continues to be assisted and co-ordinated by volunteers, offering affordable low cost second-hand bikes and parts and a tool resource that is accessible to all.
 Qualified bike mechanics offer repairs and bike servicing to local bike owners.